LTLA/acceptable-anime-gifs-api/README.md

 ![10165_Nichijou/0005.gif](https://raw.githubusercontent.com/LTLA/acceptable-anime-gifs/master/registry/10165_Nichijou/0005.gif)
 ```

-We can get the underlying data by specifying `?formatted=false`, in which case the API responds with some JSON describing the GIF location and metadata:
+We can get the underlying data by specifying `?formatted=false`, in which case the API responds with some JSON describing the GIF location (`url`) and some metadata.
+The metadata includes the [MyAnimeList](https://myanimelist.net) identifier and name for the show, along with the names and IDs of the characters involved.

 ```
 {